elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {:.pr.i} Go back inside girls.
-This is not the time to play, the orbits of death push their dazzling eyes through the pale mica.
+This is no time to play; the orbits of death push their dazzling eyes through the pale mica.

 - {:.sp} 1st Girl *(seriously.)*